A Young Professional’s Guide to Apartment Leasing in NYC

 You may find the perfect apartment, but will your mind change if your daily walk or subway ride is 40 minutes?
 From the moment you begin searching for your first luxury apartment, keep in mind how far you’re willing to commute every morning and evening.
 In addition, ask yourself how far the subway, bus stop, and other means of transportation are from your new home.
 After all, with so many local attractions, working close to your apartment not only decreases your commute everyday, but gives you more time to enjoy everything in your neighborhood!

-If you happen to work in the Financial District of Downtown Manhattan, consider Glenwood’s Barclay Tower and Liberty Plaza – both just steps from South Street Seaport, Battery Park, and the exciting hustle and bustle of the city!
+If you happen to work in the Financial District of Downtown Manhattan, consider settling in one of Glenwood’s FiDi or Tribeca buildings, like Barclay Tower and Liberty Plaza – both just steps from South Street Seaport, Battery Park, and the exciting hustle and bustle of the city!
 For those considering the residential vibe and quiet neighborhood of the Upper East Side, You’ll be sure to spot quaint coffee stops, exclusive boutiques, and fabulous dining nearby The Barclay, Hampton Court, and The Fairmont.

 Luxury Amenities at The RegentFrom rooftop terraces to 24-hour door service, contact The Regent's leasing consultants today for a personalized tour.